Anaïs Duplan: Career

 In 2016, Duplan founded the Center for Afrofuturist Studies, an artist residency program developed to give artists of color arts space after a fundraiser on Kickstarter.
 The first artists-in-residence while Duplan served as director were Yulan Grant, Terrence Nance, Krista Franklin.
 In 2021, the center started new collaborations with Iowa City, including murals, interviews, and performances.
-While at Iowa, Duplan met Tracie Morris, when they "both presented talks at Columbia University’s More Than A Manifesto conference" and she later interviewed him about black sociality, academia, and influences for The Los Angeles Review of Books.
+While at Iowa, Duplan met Tracie Morris, when they "both presented talks at Columbia University's More Than A Manifesto conference", and she later interviewed him about black sociality, academia, and influences for The Los Angeles Review of Books.
 Duplan was also interviewed for the New York City Trans Oral History Project, in conjunction with New York Public Library's oral history project.
 He has been teaching at Bennington College, his alma mater, since 2021.

+Since 2022 Duplan had been working as a guest curator at the Museum Folkwang in Essen, Germany.
+He was responsible for the development of the exhibition chapter on "Afrofuturism" as part of the exhibition "We is Future - Visions of New Communities".
+The museum terminated the contract around a week before the opening on 24 November 2023 because of his Pro-Palestine posts.
+The museum justified the move by saying that Duplan had published several anti-Semitic posts on his Instagram account in the preceding weeks.
+The museum spokesperson cites Duplan's November 10 post calling for support for the BDS movement, as what made them make that decision.